 What is Grace and Mercy?

-The Difference Between Them
+The Difference Between Grace and Mercy

 Our God is indeed a God full of grace and mercy.
 And if it were not so, we would all be in a lot of trouble.
-For we are all sinners, who deserve nothing but the Lord's wrath and judgement.
+For we are all sinners, who deserve nothing but the Lord's wrath and judgment.

 I. Examples of Grace and Mercy